disha2sinha/Object-Oriented-Programming-in-Java/README.md

 **Code13:[NullErrorSolution.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Methods/NullErrorSolution.java):** A Solution to the problem which occured in **Code12**.

+**Code14:[MainOverloading.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Methods/MainOverloading.java):** A program to illustrate overloading main method.

+**Code15:[Varargs.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Methods/Varargs.java):** A variable-length argument is specified by three periods(…).This syntax tells the compiler that a method varargs( ) can be called with zero or more arguments.
+As a result, here x is implicitly declared as an array of type int[].

+**Code16:[VarargsMethodOverloading.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Methods/VarargsMethodOverloading.java):** A Program to show method Overloading in methods with variable-length argument.

+**Code17:[AmbiguousVarargsMethodOverloading.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Methods/AmbiguousVarargsMethodOverloading.java):** A Program to illustrate ambiguity while overloading method with variable-length arguments.

+There are 3 phases used in overload resolution: First phase performs overload resolution without permitting boxing or unboxing conversion, Second phase performs overload resolution while allowing boxing and unboxing and Third phase allows overloading to be combined with variable arity methods, boxing, and unboxing.
+If no applicable method is found during these phases, then ambiguity occurs.

 # CONSTRUCTORS:

 Constructors are used for initializing new objects.
 Constructors does not return any values but implicitly it returns the object of the class.
 Fields are variables that provides the state of the class and its objects, and methods are used to implement the behavior of the class and its objects.